 #4 Cannabis Flower Essential Oil – $946/oz

 This essential serves up a double whammy!
 Since the growth of the cannabis plant is highly regulated and the oil is produced from the flower, this makes the price of the oil sky rocket!
 The oil is very popular for its use in fragrances and even some sweet foods!
 Be sure not to get this oil mixed up with its older brother, hemp oil, which is FAR cheaper and is derived from the seeds of the plant.
 If you are buying this oil to get high, don’t bother, it containts virtually no THC, the active component in marijuana.
 However, diffusing is known to cause relaxation and ease tension.
 It is also good for inflammation, skin irritations and female hormone imbalances.
+This oil should not be confused with CBD Oil (Cannabidiol), which is derived from the the stalk of the plant, and is one of the main cannibinoids in the hemp plant.
+It is also considered a very useful medical plant extract.
 Learn more about Cannabis Flower Essential Oil.